Vithkuq

 The village gave its name to a particular Albanian alphabetic script, the Vithkuqi script.

 Name

 The place name Vithkuqi (variant Bythkuqi) means "red butt" in Albanian.
-It is a compund of two Albanian words: bythë and vithë are dialectal forms of the word "butt"; kuqi means "red".
+It is a compound of two Albanian words: bythë and vithë are dialectal forms of the word "butt"; kuqi means "red".

 History

 The history of Vithkuqi is known immediately after the fall of Constantinople, although other data about the village existed also before that event.
 The first reference about this settlement dates back to the Byzantine period.
 According to the tradition the first church in Vithkuqi, dedicated to St. Athanasios, dates from the year 1162.
 An account of the teacher from Moschopolis, Skenderis, which reports that Vithkuq was built before Moschopolis, implies a construction before the year 1330.
 Efthim K Mitko recorded on a 19th century report about Korça for the French consul of Thessaloniki that Vithkuq had 8 thousand inhabitants at the time of the fall of Constantinople.